I noticed an interesting effect personally from CBD.

 The eCB-induced modulation of stress-related behaviors appears to be mediated, at least in part, through the regulation of the serotoninergic system

-Serotonin is a key player in relaying information between the Amygdala (fear center) and pre-frontal cortex (rational brain).
+Serotonin is a key player in relaying information between the Amygdala (fear center) and the prefrontal cortex (rational brain).

 Okay....we have to move on to CBD or we could stay with the endocannabinoid system for pages.